stat545ubc-2021/mda-mchester/mda_mchester.md

 ### **Select final questions**

-For the purpose of completing Milestone 3, questions 1 and 2 will be selected for further analysis.
-For question 1, additional variables can be added to create predictive models.
+The questions proposed in Milestone 2 are essentially for the purpose of completing Milestone 3, questions 1 and 2 will are selectd and will be refined for further analysis.
+For question 1, additional variables (`symmetry_mean`) will be added to create predictive models.
 For question 2, an analysis of the significance of the difference in means can be postulated.
-Both of these activities are of greatest interest to the author.
+Model building and tests of significance between means are of the greatest interest to the author.

 **Proposed additions to questions**: